Let’s talk about the weather… and your summer wedding.

-But… but… rushing into the indoor back-up option means missing out on those sunshine blessings, wind in your hair, and the beautiful view softly whispering ‘I do’… No birds singing and no blue sky in your pictures… Is it really necessary?
+But… but… rushing into the indoor back-up option means missing out on those sunshine blessings, wind whispers, and melting into that beautiful view… Is it really necessary?

 Here’s how to have your dream outdoor wedding on a hot day.

 People have been living and getting married in hot climates since time immemorial, and so even on the hottest day, there is LOTS you can do to enjoy the outdoors!
 That way, you can have your dream outdoor wedding, not pass out, and have guests praise your thoughtfulness for the years to come!

 If a guest arrives a bit early, is there a comfortable place for them to go?
 Is there a shaded area?
 Can the reception hall open its doors early and let everyone into its air-conditioned space?

 It’s not the heat itself – but the dehydration that can be dangerous in extreme heat.

 - See if the venue can serve water or juice (alcohol won’t be ideal) in advance on the ceremony.